 - is made relevant to the children by making links with the world around them (STEM) and through our curriculum drivers.

 - the children are encouraged to develop enquiring minds, devise and conduct investigations and record and analyse data.

 - includes the three main disciplines – biology, physics and chemistry.

 - our unique environment provides opportunities for a wide variety of outdoor activities which include mini-beast hunts, woodland research, animal welfare and horticulture .

 Sex and Relationship Education

 During Year 5 and 6 the children are taught the changes that occur in their own bodies from birth to adulthood including – puberty, the development and birth of a baby as well as sex education, including the range of relationships and emotional changes experienced during development.
 This forms part of our PSHE curriculum.

 Our school follows the Blackburn syllabus for Religious Education.
 Our Christian values permeate through all that we do in school and includes not just Christian beliefs and traditions but also the study of other religions.
 Each year we take a world religion as a focus and study this throughout the year.
-In 2018-2019 this will be Hinduism and will include visits to a HIndu temple and a celebration of Diwali.
+In 2019-2020 this will be Buddhism.
+We are delighted that our RE work has been recognised through the Church School Distinctiveness Award from Blackburn Diocese.
+Our studies include:

 - visits to local places of worship and speakers of other beliefs make the curriculum meaningful to the children